sipolac/cryptogram-solver/README.md

 # Examples

+The default settings tend to work well most of the time.
+Usually you only need to specify the encrypted text, saving (`-s`), loading (`-l`) and the number of iterations (`-i`, which you can set to be lower for longer decryptions).

 To fit a solver on 1000 documents (`-n 1000`) from a custom corpus (`--docs_path <PATH>`) with a tokenizer that uses character bigrams and trigrams (`-c 2 3`) and word unigrams (`-w 1 1`) with a max vocab size of 5000 (`-b 5000`), save it to file (`-s`) (right now just to `models/cached/`), and solve the encrypted text (represented here as `<ENCRYPTED TEXT>`):

     python solver.py <ENCRYPTED TEXT> -n 1000 --docs_path <PATH> -c 2 3 -w 1 1 -b 5000 -s